Oddballers/jean-mobile-tech-challenge-121925/README.md

-# oddball-code-challenge-repo-1765981042679-name-mobile-front-end-engineer
+# jean-mobile-tech-challenge-121925

 # Coding Challenge

 ## Problem Description

-Hi <Name>, this coding challenge is for the Mobile Front End Engineer position.
+Hi Chris, this coding challenge is for the Mobile Front End Engineer position.
 Your task is to create a simple mobile application using React Native that interacts with users.

 ## Requirements